 7. Give your customers options

-Give customers control over their survey experience, so they can feel confident in the accuracy of the information they’re giving you.
+A great questionnaire gives customers control over their survey experience.
+They should feel confident in the accuracy of the information they’re providing.

 8. Always follow up

-At Zendesk, we’re big fans of customer surveys because they help us improve in a number of areas—customer satisfaction, marketing, employee productivity, just to name a few.
-In fact, the insights we gained from customer surveys led us to expand from a humble help desk platform to a unified Support Suite, Sales Suite, and CRM platform.
+At Zendesk, we’re big fans of customer surveys because they help us improve in many areas.
+The insights we gained from surveys empowered us to expand from a humble help-desk platform to a unified customer service software solution.

-Don’t be shy about asking for feedback.
-Surveys are a powerful resource for finding ways to improve and grow your brand.
+So, don’t be shy about asking for feedback.
+Surveys are a powerful resource for finding ways to enhance your customer experience and grow your brand.
 And if you’re considerate of your customers’ time, they’re often happy to share their input.